anikatrip/CS2-DS4002/README.md

 # CS2-DS4002
-This repository contains materials for the Case Study Creation Project for DS 4002
+This repository contains the materials (study, data, deliverable, and reference materials) to complete the Case Study Project for DS 4002.